Dhruvmehta18/huffman_coding/README.md

         }
     }
    ```
-   In new implementation i also have added id which is generated incrementally, so I can compare two nodes where the element is `None` which makes the BinaryHeap pop deterministic.
+   In the new implementation, an `id` field was added, generated incrementally, to ensure deterministic behavior when comparing nodes where the element is `None`.
-3. When encoding and decoding i also have to make sure that I use compressed bits to the file and rust doesn't provide direct implementation of bits, so will have to convert bytes `u8` to bits
+3. **Encoding and Decoding:** Ensuring the use of compressed bits for file I/O was also challenging because Rust doesn't provide direct bit manipulation.
+Conversion from bytes `u8` to bits had to be implemented.
 ## Assumptions-
-1. I have taken assumption that the unique characters in string should be greater than equal to 2
+1. The implementation assumes that the unique characters in the input string are greater than or equal to 2.
-2. I have also use `serde_json` to store mappings which will be less efficient compare to [Canonical Encoding](https://en.wikipedia.org/wiki/Canonical_Huffman_code) in which the mappings can be stored in $B*2^B$ bits of information (where B is the number of bits per symbol).
+2. It uses `serde_json` to store mappings, which may be less efficient compared to [Canonical Encoding](https://en.wikipedia.org/wiki/Canonical_Huffman_code), where mappings can be stored in $B*2^B$ bits of information (where B is the number of bits per symbol).
-3. I have also `panic`(rust term) in most cases and have not done custom error handling which can be done using `thiserror` package (have done it for read file error though).
+3. Custom error handling using the `thiserror` package was not implemented extensively, except for handling read file errors.

 ### Running the code
 You can run the encoding algorithm using -